 Tip: Venous drainage of the different parts of the rectum is a popular exam topic.

 The sympathetic innervation is supplied via the inferior mesenteric nerve plexus for the superior part of the rectum and via the inferior hypogastric plexus for the inferior part of the rectum.
 Parasympathetic innervation of the rectum, the rectum, and anal canal are supplied by the pelvic splanchnic nerves from the S2–S4 segments.

 The somatic innervation for motor and sensory function is carried by the pudendal nerve.

-Peritoneal Relations and Neighboring Organs of Rectum and Anal Canal
+Peritoneal Relationships and Neighboring Organs

-|Ventral to the rectum lie…||Vagina, Uterus||Prostate, Seminal glands, Urinary bladder|
+|Ventral to the rectum lies the …||Vagina, uterus||Prostate, seminal glands, urinary bladder|

-|Turnover of the peritoneum from rectum to …||Uterus → rectouterine pouch is formed||Urinary bladder → rectovesical pouch is formed|
+|Turnover of the peritoneum from the rectum to …||Uterus → rectouterine pouch is formed||Urinary bladder → rectovesical pouch is formed|

-Microscopic Anatomy of Rectum and Anal Canal
+Microscopic Anatomy of the Rectum and Anal Canal

-- Squamous zone (white zone): Between the dentate line and the anodermal line with stratified keratinized squamous epithelium; firmly grown together with the internal anal sphincter
+- Squamous zone (white zone): between the dentate line and the anodermal line with stratified keratinized squamous epithelium; firmly grown together with the internal anal sphincter

-Function of Rectum and Anal Canal
+Function of the Rectum and Anal Canal

 Rectum and Anal Canal